hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 ## **Scope**
 The focus of this guide is to showcase the ease of integrating Hydra with [Sigma](https://www.sigmacomputing.com/) by developing several KPI metrics based on data within a Hydra database.

-To cater to a large audience, the data and KPI's were chosen to be as agnostic as possible.
-The data used is mock sales data from IBM, and the metrics made are the following:
+To cater to a large audience, the data and KPIs were chosen to be as agnostic as possible.
+The data used is mock sales data from IBM, and the metrics are the following:

 * YoY Revenue Growth (card)
 * YoY Net Profit Growth (card)
 * QoQ Revenue Growth (time-series line chart)

-Your KPI's will most likely differ, but this will hopefully serve as a foundation for the development of more metrics.
+Your KPIs will likely differ, but this will hopefully serve as a foundation for the development of more metrics.

 <br>